sailfishos-oneplus5/important/DEBUGGING.md

 Remote debugging is possible via SSH on a local Wi-Fi network.
 It should be running by default on developer mode, but you'll need some setup:
 ```
-TELNET # passwd nemo
+TELNET # passwd defaultuser
 ```

-Once a password has been set for the regular user `nemo`, you need to get the IP address of the device:
+Once a password has been set for the regular user `defaultuser`, you need to get the IP address of the device:
 ```
 TELNET # ip a | grep wlan0
 23: wlan0: <BROADCAST,MULTICAST,DYNAMIC,UP,LOWER_UP> mtu 1500 qdisc mq state UP qlen 3000